ClickHouse/ClickHouse/docs/en/sql-reference/statements/attach.md

 Note that table's data in ZooKeeper is not affected in this query.
 This means you have to add metadata in ZooKeeper using `SYSTEM RESTORE REPLICA` or clear it with `SYSTEM DROP REPLICA ...
 FROM ZKPATH ...` after attach.

-If you are trying to add a replica to an existing ReplicatedMergeTree table, keep in mind that all the data in converted MergeTree table will be replicated as well.
+If you are trying to add a replica to an existing ReplicatedMergeTree table, keep in mind that all the local data in converted MergeTree table will be detached.

 **Syntax**